 But, how exactly can you achieve this?

-Utilizing limited-time language in email subject lines and CTAs (calls-to-action) is a savvy way to create urgency with recipients to increase sales.
+Utilizing limited-time language in your email subject lines and calls to action (CTAs) is a savvy way to create urgency and increase sales.
 Mirror this language with an action-based tone to create a seamless experience.

 Fear of Missing Out

-FOMO (fear of missing out) is powerful marketing tactic that you can reiterate through your use of language.
+Fear of missing out, or FOMO, is a powerful marketing tactic that you can draw on through your use of language.

-Including phrases in your emails like “biggest sale of the year” or “best prices of the season” encourage recipients to shop before it’s too late.
+Use phrases like “biggest sale of the year” or “best prices of the season” in your Black Friday marketing to encourage recipients to shop before it’s too late.

-Offering discounts and other promotions is a surefire way to bring shoppers back, especially during the holidays when shoppers tend to browse more before pulling the trigger on purchases.
+Offering discounts and other promotions is one of the most effective ways to bring shoppers back, especially during the holiday season when they are likely browsing the many different deals available.